 - Fresh parsley for garnish (optional)

-- In a large Dutch oven or heavy pot, heat 1 tbsp olive oil on medium-high.
+- In a large Dutch oven or heavy pot, heat 1 tablespoon olive oil on medium-high.
 Add the carrots, celery and green onions, toss together to saute briefly then stir in the garlic.

 - Add the chicken broth and bay leaves then raise the heat to high.
 Once the liquid has come to a rolling boil, add the rice, salt and pepper.
 Turn the heat to medium-low and simmer for 20 minutes or until the rice is tender.
 Now stir in the cooked chicken.